-"How do we accelerate the delivery of new technologies while simultaneously improving Data Governance and Data Protection?"
+"How do we accelerate the delivery of our new digital solutions while simultaneously improving Data Protection?"

-The proposed standard for Zero-Copy Integration is intended to provide startups, nonprofits, enterprise companies, and public sector agencies with a framework to build new digital solutions with meaningful data ownership, frictionless data collaboration, and accelerated delivery times.
+Zero-Copy Integration is intended to provide startup, nonprofit, enterprise, and public sector teams with a Data Governance framework to build new digital solutions with meaningful data ownership, frictionless data collaboration, and accelerated delivery times.